chalianwar/federated-learning-lib/container.md

 `docker build . -t ibmfl-lib`

-You can check the available container images by issues `docker images` command.
+You can check that the newly created image (ibmfl-lib) is locally available by issuing the `docker images` command.
 Next, run the newly created image in an interactive mode.

 `docker run -it ibmfl-lib /bin/bash`